DaDeCar/PMU-Data_Streamer/README.md

 The project meant an improvement for the customers (server’s owner) because they no longer depended on physical equipment that generates the labeled measurements.

-Program workflow:
+### Program workflow:

-1. The user enters to the website and configure the requeriments for the simulated syncrophasors (amplitude, phase, frequency, rate of
+1. The user enters to the website and configure the requeriments for the syncrophasors (amplitude, phase, frequency, frames per second) and configures a IP adress in which he/she will receive the simulated data.

-The python program generates simulated syncrophasor introducing amplitude, phase, and frequency noise, and generating a timestamp for each of its.
+2. The python program generates simulated syncrophasors introducing amplitude, phase, and frequency noise, and generating a timestamp for each of its.

+3. The program sends via UDP the Configuration Frame (CF) to the destination server, and then starts to send the Data Frames (DF).

+### Testing

+The PMU Data Streamer was tested using PMU Conection Tester (https://github.com/GridProtectionAlliance/PMUConnectionTester) as a receiving server.

+## Screenshots

 ### Main page of the project: